alexhlee6/DokiCupidApp/README.md

 end
 ```

+#### Real-time Messaging
 One of the more challenging areas of this project was configuring Action Cable for real-time messaging.

-In MessagesChannel, I defined a method `create` that takes in data and creates a message in the database with that data.
+In `MessagesChannel`, I defined a method `create` that takes in data and creates a message in the database with that data.
 Then, it broadcasts the `socket` object to the "messages_channel" referenced in the `subscribed` method.

 ```ruby
 # app/channels/messages_channel.rb